philipturner/ue5-nanite-macos/README.md

 ```

 At the path below, the shader compiler checks for 64-bit image atomic support.
 The check happens in 5 different locations and fails each time.
-Replicate `Sources/NaniteCullRaster_Changes.cpp` and disable each check.
+Use the preprocessor directive in `Sources/NaniteCullRaster_Changes.cpp` to disable each check.

 ```
 Engine/Source/Runtime/Renderer/Private/Nanite/NaniteCullRaster.cpp